BenjaminBorn/academic-kickstart/content/publication/BBLM_Covid_2020/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "***Economic Journal***, revise & resubmit"
+publication: "***Economic Journal***, revised & resubmitted"
 publication_short: ""

-abstract: "In response to the COVID-19 pandemic, large parts of the economy have been locked down and, as a result, households' income risk has risen sharply.
-At the same time, policy makers have put forward the largest stimulus package in history.
-In the U.S., it amounts to $2 trillion, a quarter of which is earmarked for transfer payments to households.
-To the extent that such transfers are conditional on recipients being unemployed, they mitigate income risk and the adverse impact of the lockdown ex ante.
-Unconditional transfers, in contrast, stabilize income ex post.
-We simulate the effects of a lockdown in a medium-scale HANK model and quantify the impact of transfers.
-For the short run, we find large differences in the transfer multiplier: it is 0.25 for unconditional transfers and 1.5 for conditional transfers.
-Overall, we find that the transfers reduce the output loss due to the pandemic by up to 5 percentage points."
+abstract: "In response to the COVID-19 pandemic, large parts of the economy were locked down and, as a result, households' income risk rose sharply.
+At the same time, policy makers put forward the largest stimulus package in history.
+In the U.S., it amounted to $2 trillion, a quarter of which represented transfer payments to households.
+To the extent that such transfers were i) announced in advance and ii) conditional on recipients being unemployed, they mitigated income risk associated with the lockdown - in contrast to unconditional transfers.
+We develop a baseline scenario for a COVID-19 recession in a medium-scale HANK model and use counterfactuals to quantify the impact of transfers.
+For the short run, we find large differences in the transfer multiplier: it is negligible for unconditional transfers and about unity for conditional transfers.
+Overall, we find that the transfers reduced the output loss due to the pandemic by some 2 percentage points at its trough."

 # Summary.
 An optional shortened abstract.
 summary: ""